ansible/ansible-lint/docs/installing.md

   will need to upgrade the installer to a newer version.
 - If you are installing from a git zip archive, which is not supported but should work, ensure you use the main branch and the latest version of pip and setuptools.
-- If you are using a the tool from within a container or system package, you should not report the issue here.
-Please contact the packager for that.
+- If you are installing Ansible-lint within a container or system package, you should not report the issue here.
+Contact the relevant container or package provider instead.
 - If you are using [poetry](https://python-poetry.org/), read [discussion](https://github.com/ansible/ansible-lint/discussions/2820#discussioncomment-4400380)